Pleistocene wolf: Biogeography

-Two genetic groups of wolves
+Genetics

 A haplotype (haploid genotype) is a group of genes in an organism that are inherited together from a single parent.
 A haplogroup is a group of similar haplotypes that share a common ancestor with a single-nucleotide polymorphism (a mutation).
 Mitochondrial DNA passes along a maternal lineage that can date back thousands of years.

 In 2010, a study compared DNA sequences that were 230 base pairs in length from the mitochondrial control region of 24 ancient wolf specimens from western Europe dated between 44,000–1,200 YBP with those of modern grey wolves.
 Most of the sequences could be represented on a phylogenetic tree.
 However, the haplotypes of the Himalayan wolf and the Indian grey wolf could not because they were 8 mutations apart from the other wolves, indicating distinct lineages which had previously been found in other studies.
 The study found that there were 75 different grey wolf mDNA haplotypes that include 23 in Europe, 30 in Asia, 18 in North America, 3 in both Europe and Asia, and 1 in both Europe and North America.
 These haplotypes could be allocated into two haplogroups that were separated from each other by 5 mutations.
 Haplogroup 1 formed a monophyletic clade (indicating that they all carried the same mutation inherited from a single female ancestor).
 All other haplotypes were basal in the tree, and these formed 2–3 smaller clades that were assigned to haplogroup 2 that was not monophyletic.

 Haplogroups 1 and 2 could be found spread across Eurasia but only haplogroup 1 could be found in North America.
 The ancient wolf samples from western Europe differed from modern wolves by 1 to 10 mutations, and all belonged to haplogroup 2 indicating a haplogroup 2 predominance in this region for over 40,000 years before and after the Last Glacial Maximum.
 A comparison of current and past frequencies indicated that in Europe haplogroup 2 became outnumbered by haplogroup 1 over the past several thousand years but in North America haplogroup 2 became extinct and was replaced by haplogroup 1 after the Last Glacial Maximum.
 Access into North America was available between 20,000–11,000 years ago after the Wisconsin glaciation had retreated but before the Bering land bridge became inundated by the sea.
 Therefore, haplogroup 1 was able to enter into North America during this period.